Ultimate Guide To WordPress RSS

 If you need great content ideas subscribe to our FREE content creation course using the form below:

-• WordPress Codex: Feeds – Official WordPress documentation.
-Go here for more information about WordPress RSS feeds.
+• WordPress Codex – Official WordPress documentation and reference site.
+Go here for more information about using WordPress RSS feeds.

 Congratulations!
-Now you know where your RSS feed is located, how to syndicate your content online using feeds, and how to add content from other websites and blogs to your site using RSS.
+Now you know where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to add someone else’s content to your site via RSS.

-Hopefully, you now have a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
-To read more about the benefits of using WordPress for a business website or blog please see other posts on this site.
+Hopefully, now you have a better understanding of problems that can affect your website and how WordPress can help you build a better business online.
+To read more about the benefits of using WordPress for a business web site please see other great content we have published on this site.